vuejs/vuepress/docs/default-theme-config/README.md

 }
 ```

-You can also hide the edit link on specific pages via `YAML front matter`:
+You can also hide the edit link on a specific page via `YAML front matter`:

 ``` yaml
 ---